Tanjong Rhu Bridge

-Tanjong Rhu Bridge is a footbridge spanning over the Geylang River in Tanjong Rhu, Singapore.
+Tanjong Rhu Bridge, also known as the Tanjong Rhu Footbridge, is a footbridge spanning over the Geylang River in Tanjong Rhu, Singapore.
 Opened in July 1998, it connects residents of various condominiums near the Tanjong Rhu Promenade to facilities in the Singapore Sports Hub, such as the National Stadium, the Singapore Indoor Stadium, the Water Sports Centre near the Kallang Basin, and other facilities.

 History

 Tanjong Rhu was a shipyard hub until 1985 when the Singapore government forced the shipyards to either move to Jurong, close down, or comply with strict pollution regulations.

 As part of the URA's plans to redevelop the Tanjong Rhu area, it was announced in December 1997 that the bridge was to be designed by the Public Works Department with assistance from engineering firm Murray North (SEA) Ltd and restressing works by OVM Prestress, an associate company of Wee Poh Holdings who was awarded the contract for the prestress.
 Construction was expected to start in 1996 and was completed in July 1998.
 The bridge was officially opened on 4 August 1998, by Koo Tsai Kee, parliamentary secretary for the Ministry of National Development.